kcri-tz/kcri-cge-bap/README.md

 (see [history](#history-and-credits) below).
 It is most easily installed in a Docker container, but could also be set up in a Conda environment.

+The installation has two major steps: building the Docker image, and downloading the databases.

 ### Installation - Docker Image